Bodigrim/tasty-bench/README.md

-* If benchmarks take too long, set `--timeout` to limit execution time of individual benchmarks, and `tasty-bench` will do its best to fit into given timeframe.
+* If benchmarks take too long, set `--timeout` to limit execution time of individual benchmarks, and `tasty-bench` will do its best to fit into a given time frame.
 Without `--timeout` we rerun benchmarks until achieving a target precision set by `--stdev`, which in a noisy environment of a modern laptop with GUI may take a lot of time.